phuongpham49/ppham4/index.md

 ## About
 I am a PhD student in Political Science at the University of Rochester.
-My research lies at the intersection of International Political Economy and security, examining how multinational corporations behave under geopolitical uncertainties and shape international security and economic statecraft.
-Methodologically, I employ a range of approaches, including causal inference, text analysis, reinforcement learning, and qualitative historical analysis.
+My research lies at the intersection of international political economy and international security, examining how multinational corporations behave under geopolitical uncertainties, and how their interests shape international security and economic statecraft.
+Methodologically, I employ a range of approaches, including causal inference, text analysis, formal modelling, and qualitative historical analysis.
 I am also interested in American politics, especially on party politics and how interest groups influence economic policy agenda, both domestically and internationally.

 ---